AmreetaSurana/Amreeta-Surana/README.md

+# Welcome!

-# Hi this ia Amreeta Surana !
+Hi this ia Amreeta Surana, an aspiring Data Scientist and Data Analyst.